 The Department of History of Art has an unrivalled reputation for expertise across a broad spectrum of research strengths, from the medieval to the contemporary, with few departments in the country, and none of the size of Bristol, able to boast such comprehensive coverage.

-Our research is organised into a series of clusters:
+Our research is organised into two main clusters:

 Members of the Department are closely involved in the following Faculty of Arts research centres: